Quarkex/brimstone_conditional/README.md

   the list, and so on.
 If there is not a known approach to what we are trying to catenate, this operator will try to cast both elements to string before joining them.

+  `interpolate` expects a list where the first element is a string and the rest are interpolation arguments.
+Interpolation arguments may be key-value pairs or simple values.
+The string will be reduced searching for each element in the argument list following gettext conventions.
+If the pattern `%{keyname}` is fount, it will be replaced by `value`.
+For values that do not have a key, the reduce function will match the ordinal (starting at one) (I.E: `%{1}`, `%{2}`, etc.) of a list composed of all arguments that are not key-value pairs.

   Any other operator that receives a list as a parameter will be handled as an `and` operation of the result of applying the specfied operator to each